Important: In order to compete or to grade, please make sure your taekwondo membership is current.

-Progress is assessed by gradings at the end of each term in which students demonstrate improved ability in the following areas:
+Progress in taekwondo is assessed by gradings at the end of each term in which students demonstrate improved ability in the following areas:

 • kicking and hand techniques